Marquita Bradshaw: 2020 U.S. Senate campaign

-Post-Senate bid activities
+Post-2020 Senate bid activities

 Following her unsuccessful senate bid, Bradshaw founded Sowing Justice, an organization striving to increase civic engagement and the cause of environmental justice.

 In August 2021, a coalition of 466 environmentalist groups petitioned President Biden to replace Trump-appointed Neil Chatterjee as a member of the Federal Energy Regulatory Commission (FERC), naming Bradshaw as one of the three environmental justice activists they recommended.
 According to the petition, "We need a new FERC commissioner who will center science, justice, and equity, and end the era of dirty gas and other fossil fuels."
 According to Bradshaw, "We need a future in which the Federal Energy Regulatory Commission supports a just transition to be more effective and efficient, to eventually eliminate pollution as a byproduct of our energy sources and economy."

+2024 U.S. Senate campaign

-She was a candidate in the 2024 United States Senate election in Tennessee, losing to Gloria Johnson in the Democratic primary.
+Bradshaw was a candidate in the 2024 United States Senate election in Tennessee, losing to Gloria Johnson in the Democratic primary.

+2026 U.S. Senate campaign

+Bradshaw is a candidate in the 2026 United States Senate election in Tennessee, who competed against four opponents for the Democratic primary nomination.
+She became the nominee on August 6, 2026.